bhklab/DeepCINET/README.md

 ## Data augmentation

-For now the only data augmentation technique that we are using is rotating the image in the 3 different axis, this means that we have `4x4x4=64` rotations for each image.
+For now the only data augmentation technique that we are using is rotating the image in 1 axis, this means that we have `4` rotations for each image.
 All this rotations are saved into disk.